Piper Morgan Alpha Testing Guide

 Step 4: Start Server for First-Time Setup

-New in 0.8.2+: Setup now uses a visual web interface by default.
+Setup uses a visual web interface by default.

 python main.py